verrazzano/docs/content/en/docs/reference/API/Verrazzano/MetricsTemplate.md

 draft: false
 ---

-The Metrics Template CRD contains the metrics configuration for default Kubernetes workloads Here is the default Metrics Template that Verrazzano installs.
+The Metrics Template CRD contains the metrics configuration for default Kubernetes workloads.
+Here is the default Metrics Template that Verrazzano installs.

 ```